salbrec/seqQscorer/README.md

 The gtf file should be downloaded from Ensembl via their FTP Download website: [https://www.ensembl.org/info/data/ftp/index.html](https://www.ensembl.org/info/data/ftp/index.html).

+Of course, the Bowtie2 index and the gtf file have to represent data from the same genome assembly.

-With the index and gtf present, it is straight forward to preprocess fastq files for other organisms.
+Having the index and gtf, it is straight forward to preprocess fastq files for other organisms.
 An example for *Rattus norvegicus*:

 ```
 python deriveFeatureSets.py --fastq1 /var/examples/ENCFF165NJF.fastq.gz --btidx ./utils/genome_index/Rnor_6.0/Rnor_6.0 --outdir ./rat_data/ --gtf ./utils/gene_structure/Rattus_norvegicus.Rnor_6.0.101.gtf -c 4